 Where to get RT-PCR tests in Metro Manila

 Whether you’re already exhibiting symptoms for COVID-19 infection or you just need to give yourself some peace of mind, you can now get RT-PCR tests from hospitals and other accredited centers in the country.

-To start off, here are some of the COVID-19 testing labs in Metro Manila licensed by the Department of Health:
+If for other reasons that a swab test is required, here are some of the COVID-19 testing labs in Metro Manila licensed by the Department of Health: